TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 80 - 9/14 (Friday)
 Today I broke away from Project 6 and decided to spend some time on ReacJS.org in the Main Concepts area.
 When I first started studying this page I looked it and went, "Duh!"
 But now things are actually making sense.
 I'm kinda starting to "get it".
 Feels good to start to "get" React.

+### Day 81 - 9/15 (Saturday)
+Didn't get much done today with Project 6 but I did spend some time on ReactJS.org again.
+Working through State and Lifecycle.
+I think it's very important to learn this in order to get good with React.